 You’re almost done!
 Now all you have to do is log back into your medical marijuana patient account, choose your physician certification in the Physician Certification tab, and click Save.

-At this point, you’ll need to declare in your application whether you plan to grow your own cannabis at home or allow a caregiver to grow plants for you, or whether you will be purchasing cannabis from a dispensary.
-If you plan to have someone else purchase or grow cannabis for you, that person will need to complete their own registration as a caregiver.
+At this point, you’ll need to declare in your application whether you plan to grow your cannabis at home or allow a caregiver to grow plants for you, or will be purchasing cannabis from a dispensary.
+If you plan to have someone else purchase or grow cannabis for you, that person will need to complete their registration as a caregiver.

 Next, just pay a nominal $15 fee to submit your application and wait for the state of Colorado to approve your application.
 While it often takes six to eight weeks to receive approval for a mailed-in application, online application approvals can take as little as one to three business days.